deepset-ai/haystack/README.md

 | Meta    | ![Discord](https://img.shields.io/discord/993534733298450452?logo=discord) ![Twitter Follow](https://img.shields.io/twitter/follow/deepset_ai)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 </div>

 [Haystack](https://haystack.deepset.ai/) is an end-to-end NLP framework that enables you to build applications powered by LLMs, Transformer models, vector search and more.
-Whether you want to perform question answering, answer generation, semantic document search, or build tools that are capable of complex decision-making and query resolution, you can use the state-of-the-art NLP models with Haystack to build end-to-end NLP applications solving your use case.
+Whether you want to perform question answering, answer generation, semantic document search or build tools that are capable of complex decision-making and query resolution, you can use  state-of-the-art NLP models with Haystack to build end-to-end NLP applications solving your use case.

 ## Quickstart